strands-project/v4r/CONTRIBUTING.md

 ## Pull requests

 Pull requests let you tell others about changes you've pushed to a repository on GitHub.
 Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.
 Therefore, this is the preferred way of pushing your changes - **do not** push your changes directly onto the master branch!
+Also, keep your pull requests small and focussed on a specific issue/feature.
+Do not accumulate months of changes into a single pull request!
+Such a pull request can not be reviewed!

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated